Home Compare FICO vs TMV.DE

 Fair Isaac vs TeamViewer: Which Stock Looks Stronger in 2026?

-Fair Isaac holds the cleaner structural position, with the lead spread across profitability and valuation.
+Fair Isaac holds the cleaner structural position, with the lead spread across growth and profitability.
 TeamViewer SE still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-The overall score gap is 13 points in favour of Fair Isaac Corporation.
+This is not just a one-metric split: both growth and profitability materially support the lead.
+The overall score gap is 22 points in favour of Fair Isaac Corporation.

 INDUSTRY COMPARISON